-If a student receives financial aid for remedial coursework, and completes 30 units, no further aid will be paid for remedial study.
+If a student receives financial aid for remedial coursework, and completes 30 units of remedial coursework, no further aid will be paid for remedial study.
 The student may continue to enroll in remedial classes, but financial aid payments will be calculated only for degree-applicable coursework.